madejackson/MillControl/subPages/arduinoWebEditor.md

 # Using the arduino WebEditor
-13.12.2021: Work in progress
-- screenshots will be added later.
-There are available under Subpages -> pictures

 In this section I will describe step by step how to get the arduino project from GitHub on to your Arduino Nano.
 Using the arduino webeditor.
 Note: the free plan has only 200s of compilation time a day.
 During my experiments I ran out of compilation time sometimes.
 In that case a local installation will be better or just wait a day ;)